 How is Carbon Stored in Wood Products?

 This resource examines the properties of carbon and how to use formulas for calculating carbon storage sequestration.
-It provides information on how some carbon is lost during processing and manufacturing, whilst most is recovered and used then stored for the life of the wood product.
+It provides information on how some carbon is lost during the processing and manufacturing of wood, whilst most is recovered and used and then stored for the life of the wood product.

 Choose appropriate units of measurement for area and volume and convert from one unit to another.

 Investigate the relationship between features of circles such as circumference, area, radius and diameter.
 Use formulas to solve problems involving circumference and area.

 Develop the formulas for volumes of rectangular and triangular prisms and prisms in general.
 Use formulas to solve problems involving volume.

 Calculate the surface area and volume of cylinders and solve related problems.